PedroRajao/auto-like-tinder/README.md

 - Install project's dependencies with: "composer install"
 - Run project with  "./run.sh" at the project's root directory

+May not work without chrome's tinder app installed

 ##### EXTRA OPTIONS
 How to change how many times the script run? <br>
 https://github.com/PedroRajao/auto-like-pub/blob/master/run.sh#L8